 Amortization of a Prepaid Expense

-A prepaid expense is an expense paid by the company in advance, such as insurance premium, rent, etc. These prepaid expenses are classified as current assets in the balance sheet.
+A prepaid expense is an expense which a company pays in advance, such as insurance premium, rent, etc. These prepaid expenses are classified as current assets in the balance sheet.
 So, another way to reduce current ratio is to reduce these current assets by amortizing them over the period of time.

 Leaner Working Capital Cycle

-Working capital is calculated as the difference between the current assets and the current liabilities of the company.
-The leaner working capital cycle will ensure that the current assets can be controlled or reduced.
+The difference between the current assets and the current liabilities of the company is working capital.
+The current assets are those which are converted into cash within a year.
+It includes accounts receivable, cash, short-term investments, etc. Whereas the current liabilities include accounts payable, short-term obligations, etc. The leaner working capital cycle will ensure control or reduction of the current assets.
 This will help to further reduce the current ratio.

-Current ratio needs to be monitored regularly to determine the liquidity position of the company.
-A very high current ratio is equally bad as a very low current ratio.
-A company needs to think clearly and look at several ways to reduce an extremely high current ratio.
-This will ensure that the company is able to utilize all the resources efficiently and effectively.
+The company needs to keep monitoring the current ratio regularly in order to determine the liquidity position of the company.
+A higher ratio is equally bad as a lower one.
+A company needs to think clearly and look at several ways to reduce an extremely higher ratio.
+This will ensure that the company is able to utilize all the resources efficiently and effectively.1